CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 The range of simulations is perhaps a little narrower than the observed data, but since we simulated only 1/20 the data, that is not surprising.

-Lets look at the moments of the simulated data.
+Let's look at the moments of the simulated data.
 (Results will vary; this is a simulation).

 ``` r